AI Agent Skills: Transform Generalists into Specialist Experts

 • Job-to-be-done defined and in scope.

-• Knowledge curated, indexed, and labelled.
+• Knowledge curated, indexed, and labeled.

 • Prompts/guardrails agreed with stakeholders.